wp-plugins/exclude-pages/readme.txt

 == Change Log ==

+= v1.7 2009/7/29 =

+* ENHANCEMENT: You can now turn the Exclude Pages functionality off in the admin area through use of a filter (this is mainly of advantage to other plugin and theme author).

 = v1.6 2009/6/8 =

 * ENHANCEMENT: You can now turn the Exclude Pages functionality off before showing navigation which you want to be comprehensive (and show pages you've normally hidden).
 This is done with the new `<?php pause_exclude_pages(); ?>` and `<?php resume_exclude_pages(); ?>` templates tags.